New Forest Tour: Under Go South Coast

 Prior to the 2008 service starting, Solent Blue Line renamed all of its services to run under the Bluestar name.
-The New Forest Tour remained a separate brand, but details now appear on the Bluestar website.
+The New Forest Tour remained a separate brand, but details appeared on the Bluestar website.
 The tour ran from 24 May to 31 August, and the connections to the tour were withdrawn.
 A professionally recorded commentary was added to the service.

 Continued operations

 2008 was the final year of the three year funding commitment.
-In the 2008 review, Bluestar stated that revenue from ticket sales alone do not cover the cost of the current operation.
+In the 2008 review, Bluestar stated that revenue from ticket sales alone did not cover the cost of the current operation.
 To continue the tour in the same format into 2009 would require a subsidy.